Using Courier Hub to oversee shipment of a 10-ft, 4000-lb sculpture across the US

 A new way of working

-With Virtual Courier in their toolkits, all parties were able to mitigate the risks involved in moving such an ‘uncooperative’ object.
-Both Atelier FAS and Penn Art Collection had eyes on the sculpture from end to end of the journey, using Virtual Courier to communicate in a new, transparent and standardized way.
+With Courier Hub in their toolkits, all parties were able to mitigate the risks involved in moving such an ‘uncooperative’ object.
+Both Atelier FAS and Penn Art Collection had eyes on the sculpture from end to end of the journey, using Courier Hub to communicate in a new, transparent and standardized way.